 Whenever Leonardo explored the forms of nature in the macrocosm, he also looked for similarities of patterns and processes in the human body.
 In so doing, he went beyond the general analogies between macro- and microcosm that were common knowledge in his time, drawing parallels between very sophisticated observations in both realms.
-He applied his knowledge of turbulent flows of water to the movement of blood in the heart and aorta.45 He saw the "vital sap" of plants as their essential life fluid and observed that it nourishes the plant tissues, as the blood nourishes the tissues of the human body.
-He noticed the structural similarity between the stalk (known to botanists as the funiculus) that attaches the seed of a plant to the tissues of the placenta.46 He took these observations as compelling testimonies to the unity of life at all scales of nature.
+He applied his knowledge of turbulent flows of water to the movement of blood in the heart and aorta.
+He saw the "vital sap" of plants as their essential life fluid and observed that it nourishes the plant tissues, as the blood nourishes the tissues of the human body.
+He noticed the structural similarity between the stalk (known to botanists as the funiculus) that attaches the seed of a plant to the tissues of the fruit, and the umbilical cord that attaches the human fetus to the placenta.
+He took these observations as compelling testimonies to the unity of life at all scales of nature.